kgdunn/pid-book/univariate-review/univariate-exercises.rst

 	While all three reactors have confidence intervals that span zero at the 95% level, notice how the interval gives us a feel for the degree of difference.
 Clearly **reactors TK105 and TK107 are the most similar**, however all 3 are statistically equivalent from a confidence interval point of view.
 Contrast this to using a hypothesis test, which you may have encountered in other statistical courses.
 A hypothesis test just tells you  "yes" or "no"; a confidence interval gives a much better engineering feel for the degree of difference.

-	A full solution to this question require you report the z-values and its corresponding risk.
+	A full solution to this question require you report the :math:`z`-values and its corresponding risk.

 	.. literalinclude:: ../figures/univariate/brittleness-comparison-assignment3-2010.R
 	       :language: s

 	**Using a paired test**

 	Pairing assumes that each reactor was run with the same material, except that the material was split into thirds: one third for each reactor.
-As described in the :ref:`section on paired tests <univariate_paired_tests>` we rely on calculating the difference in brittleness, then calculating the z-value of the average difference.
+As described in the :ref:`section on paired tests <univariate_paired_tests>` we rely on calculating the difference in brittleness, then calculating the :math:`z`-value of the average difference.
 Contrast this to the unpaired tests, where we calculated the difference of the averages.

 	The code below shows how the paired differences are evaluated for each of the 3 combinations.
 The paired test highlights the similarity between TK105 and TK107, the same as the unpaired test.
 However the paired test shows much more clearly how different tanks TK104 and TK105 are, and especially TK104 and TK107.